Shchepetov/EIP-4337-Alt-Mempool/README.md

 # EIP-4337 Alt Mempool

-This project implements the protocol described in [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), with several distinctive features that set it apart from the original protocol:
+This project implements the RPC service based on the protocol described in [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), with several distinctive features that set it apart from the original workflow:

 ⛓️ **White list of auxiliary smart contract bytecodes** - UserOps using Factory, Account or Paymaster, whose bytecode is on the white list are added to the